OfficeDev/office-js-docs-pr/docs/excel/excel-add-ins-pivots.md

 ```

 > [!NOTE]
 > We welcome feedback on our preview designs.
-If you have comments, suggestions, or issues with the new PivotTable API, please leave your comments on the [OpenSpec GitHub repo](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec).
+If you have comments, suggestions, or issues with the new PivotTable API, please leave your comments on [UserVoice](https://officespdev.uservoice.com/forums/224641-feature-requests-and-feedback?category_id=163563) or on the [OpenSpec GitHub repo](https://github.com/OfficeDev/office-js-docs/tree/ExcelJs_OpenSpec).